 What I need to do is embrace the fact that these little mundane tasks that never seem to get completed, is what my life is about right now.
 And guess what, there is nothing wrong with that.
 I’ve got to stop looking at this past year as a compilation of failed daily tasks, and look at it as a year of successfully raising a small human.
 I need to stop focusing on the things I am not accomplishing in a day, and focus on the fact that James laughed, ate, and learned today.

-When we are having an especially difficult day, I typically I send multiple “vent texts” to one of my mom friends, or to my own Mom and she always does a great job of talking me down.
-She usually has some sort of simple pearl of wisdom that helps put things into perspective, and I quickly feel a little better.
-So, below is some food for thought to help get you through those tough days.
+When we are having an especially difficult day, I’ll vent text a mom friend own mom and she always has a little pearl of wisdom that helps put things into perspective.
+So, below is some food for thought to help get you through those tough days…

 10 Mom Quotes to Get You Through a Tough Day: